-- What fears, if any, do you have about how you will feel or what you will say or do when listening to people whose beliefs differ from your own?
+- What fears, if any, do you have about how you will feel or what you will say or do when listening to people whose beliefs or experiences differ from your own?

 - How do you feel when there are silence and gaps in conversations?
 What are the potential benefits of giving a conversation breathing room?

-- What are the potential benefits you might receive from listening to others with differing beliefs?
+- What are the potential benefits you might receive from listening to others with differing beliefs or experiences?

-- What, if anything, are you willing to do to overcome fears about listening to those with different beliefs?
+- What, if anything, are you willing to do to overcome fears about listening to those with different beliefs or experiences?